Seeing the Bigger Picture: 3D Latent Mapping for Mobile Manipulation Policy Learning

 We evaluate \AlgName on its ability to (1) reason globally, particularly for targets beyond the field of view, and (2) handle multi-stage tasks requiring long-term context.
 We test \AlgName in two settings: a home-rearrangement mobile manipulation task (\cref{sec:mobile_manipulation}) and a sequential pick-and-place task (\cref{sec:sequential_manipulation}).
 For the latter, we also demonstrate zero-shot sim-to-real transfer of our learned policy to a physical robot.
 In both settings, \AlgName demonstrates superior performance over policies that rely solely on image-based reasoning.

 Across all experiments, performance is evaluated using success rate (SR) and episode reward (ER).
-The composition of ER varies by task but is composed of object reach shaping, a grasp bonus, and a success bonus.
-We evaluate performance on both training settings (in-distribution, ID) and novel settings (out-of-distribution, OOD).
-All simulations are carried out in the ManiSkill simulator \cite{tao2024maniskill3}.
+ER comprises object reach shaping, a grasp bonus, and a success bonus.
+We report both in-distribution (ID) and out-of-distribution (OOD) results.
+All experiments run in the ManiSkill simulator~\cite{tao2024maniskill3}.